Austin Vetter: Priesthood

-In 2012, Vetter returned to Rome to serve as director of spiritual formation at the Pontifical North American College, a post he would hold for six years.
-After returning to Bismarck in 2018, he was named rector of Cathedral of the Holy Spirit.
+Vetter returned to the North American College in July 2012 after its oversight board appointed him as director of spiritual formation.
+He would hold this position for the next six years.
+In 2018, Bishop David D. Kagan named him rector of the Cathedral of the Holy Spirit.

 Bishop of Helena

-Pope Francis appointed Vetter as the eleventh bishop of the Diocese of Helena on October 8, 2019.
-Vetter was consecrated by Archbishop Alexander Sample on November 20, 2019.
+Pope Francis appointed Vetter as the eleventh bishop of Helena on October 8, 2019.
+Vetter was consecrated by Archbishop Alexander Sample on November 20, 2019, at Saint Helena Cathedral, with Bishops James F. Checchio and David Kagan serving as co-consecrators.